 6.6.4.
 When does consciousness appear in a being?

 Consciousness does not come suddenly once the brain begins to form in a fetus, nor does it come when an infant is born.
-As consciousness occurs with the consciousness neural process, it will appear when the consciousness neural process begins to function.
-Obviously, the mature consciousness cannot appear all of a sudden in the fetus but develops gradually as the consciousness neural circuit and process mature little by little.
+Consciousness will appear when the consciousness neural process begins to function and produce the composite of special reentrant signaling states.
+Obviously, the mature consciousness cannot appear all of a sudden in the fetus but develops gradually as the consciousness neural circuit and process and the composite of special reentrant signaling states that it produces mature little by little**.
 This is similarly true for a person who slowly wakes up from sleep or gradually recovers from general anesthesia, cerebral concussion, hypoglycemia, etc. – consciousness returns gradually, not reappears suddenly like a light bulb that suddenly lights up when switched on.
 The consciousness neural process functions not in an all-or-none manner but in various graded levels, as discussed previously, so does the consciousness, which occurs with the consciousness neural process.

-- In any event or experiment, all predictions that are valid for the composite of all special reentrant signaling states, such as that the composite will occur, change, or disappear, will be valid for the consciousness, and the changes that occur in the composite and that occur in the consciousness will be identical in all aspects (quality, quantity, temporal pattern, etc.).
+- In any event or experiment, all predictions that are valid for the composite of all special reentrant signaling states, such as that the composite will occur, change, or disappear, will be identically valid for the consciousness, that is, the changes that occur in the composite and those that occur in the consciousness will be identical in all aspects (quality, quantity, temporal pattern, etc.).
 For example, if the composite of all special reentrant signaling states changes abruptly from the composite of special reentrant signaling states of vision, hearing, and thinking to the composite of special reentrant signaling state of only emotion, the changes in the consciousness will be identical in all aspects, such as identical changes from conscious awareness and experiences of vision, hearing, and thinking to those of only emotion (quality), from the composite of three signaling states to the composite of one signaling state (quantity), and abruptly (temporal pattern).

 - Regarding the consciousness neural process, it will be found that the consciousness neural process has connections to all neural processes that have qualia, that it has its signals fed back to itself, and that it has the signaling pattern that is special signaling pattern when it functions to be consciously aware of and experience something.